Murad-Hasil/Murad-Hasil/README.md

 ---

 ## 🧑‍💻 About Me
-I’m a passionate **Web Developer and AI learner** blending modern web technologies with cutting-edge **Agentic AI workflows**.
+I’m a passionate **Web Developer and AI enthusiast** who loves blending modern web technologies with cutting-edge **Agentic AI workflows** to craft smart, user-focused solutions.
 Currently:
-- 🌱 Expanding my expertise in **Python, Agentic AI, and workflow automation (n8n)**
+- 🌱 Sharpening my skills in **Python, Agentic AI, and workflow automation (n8n)**
-- 📚 Student at **GIAIC – Certified Cloud Applied AI Engineering Program**
+- 📚 Pursuing the **Certified Cloud Applied AI Engineering Program (GIAIC)**
-- 💡 Focused on building **AI-driven applications, chatbots, and modern frontend solutions**
+- 💡 Exploring the intersection of **frontend development, automation, and AI-powered applications**
 - 🎯 Preparing for **MCP Level 2** and **Building Effective Agents Level 2** certifications
+- 🚀 On a journey to contribute to **open-source projects** and collaborate on **AI-driven web applications**

 ---